Police chief says that investigators have determined shootings a hate crime

 Inside, the center was a hive of activity.
 A performance of “To Kill a Mockingbird” was about to begin, and auditions were under way for “KC Superstar,” an “American Idol”-style contest for the best high school singer in the Kansas City area.

 Outside, the gunman opened fire.
 Police said he was armed with a shotgun and may have been carrying other weapons.
-Reat Griffin Underwood, 14, was there to audition for the singing competition.
-His grandfather, William Lewis Corporon, was driving him.
+Reat, 14, was there to audition for the singing competition.
+His grandfather, Corporon, was driving him.
 The bullets struck them in their car.
 Both died.

 Reat was a high school freshman active in debate and theater.
 He loved singing and performing in his church’s choir, his uncle said.